karatelabs/karate/README.md

 ### Payload Assertions / Smart Comparison
 The `match` operation is smart because white-space does not matter, and the order of keys (or data elements) does not matter.
-Karate is even able to [ignore fields you choose](#ignore-or-validate) - which is very useful when you want to ignore server-side dynamically generated fields such as UUID-s, time-stamps, security-tokens and the like.
+Karate is even able to [ignore fields you choose](#ignore-or-validate) - which is very useful when you want to handle server-side dynamically generated fields such as UUID-s, time-stamps, security-tokens and the like.

 The match syntax involves a double-equals sign '==' to represent a comparison